quixio/quix-docs/docs/connect/kafka-to-apache-ranger.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Apache Ranger using pure Python.

-Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.
+Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house architecture, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Apache Ranger

-Apache Ranger is an open-source data security and governance platform that provides a centralized framework for managing authorization, auditing, and data security policies across the Hadoop ecosystem.
-It allows organizations to define fine-grained access control policies for their data, ensuring that only authorized users can access and manipulate sensitive information.
-With Apache Ranger, administrators can easily set up and enforce policies to protect their data assets, track user activity, and comply with regulatory requirements.
-This tool is essential for enterprises looking to secure their data infrastructure and maintain data governance standards.
+Apache Ranger is an open-source security project designed to manage authorization and access control across a variety of data platforms.
+With Apache Ranger, organizations can easily set fine-grained access policies for sensitive data, ensuring that only authorized users are able to view or manipulate information.
+This robust platform allows for centralized management of security policies, making it easier for administrators to enforce consistent data protection measures across their entire organization.
+Apache Ranger is a crucial tool for companies looking to enhance data security and compliance in today's complex technological landscape.

 ## Integrations